elasticio/mssql-component/README.md

 #### Polling

-Comopnent will remember last execution timestamp and let you build queries on it:
+Component will remember last execution timestamp and let you build queries on it:

 ```sql
 select * from Leads where Created >= '%%EIO_LAST_POLL%%'